Go to the previous, next section.

 shm_nattch

-detaches shared memory segments attached by shmat
+shmdt detaches shared memory segments attached by shmat.

 The shmaddr parameter must be the same value returned by the

-that attached the segment.
+shmat that attached the segment.

-On success, the following members of the shmid_ds
+On success, the following members of the shmid_ds structure of

 the segment are modified: